kutaycinar/CSC-360/README.md

 # CSC-360

-Completed coursework for CSC 360: Operating Systems (Summer 2020) at University of Victoria
+Completed coursework for CSC 360: Operating Systems (Summer 2020) at University of Victoria.

 ### Topics